naacl-org/naacl-2021-website/_pages/program/accepted.md

 ---
 [comment]: (This file was generated using scripts/accepted_papers.py)

+Note that the titles/authors may change and papers may be withdrawn.
+For the final titles/authors, please refer to the [proceedings on the anthology](https://www.aclweb.org/anthology/events/naacl-2021/).

 Main Conference
 ---
 **TITA: A Two-stage Interaction and Topic-Aware Text Matching Model**<br>Xingwu Sun, Yanling Cui, Hongyin Tang, Qiuyu Zhu, Fuzheng Zhang and Beihong Jin